LMAX-Exchange/puppet-networking-example/README.md

 10.0.0.0/16 is the Europe application, and 10.1.0.0/16 is the US application.
 The Engineering team have created standards where the third octet always describes the type of Network, ie: 3 is the Application network no matter what Site it is in.
+This sort of consistency helps the engineers' mindset and to recognise patterns, eg: an IP address of 10.1.2.5 is instantly recognised as a Web IP, the engineers expect that this IP will be doing something with HTTP traffic.
-This sort of consistency makes the engineers warm and fuzzy.
+It also makes the engineers feel warm and fuzzy, which is a good thing.
 An IP address can be broken down into it's component parts like so:

 ![IP Breakdown](./docs/IP_breakdown.jpg)

-Five new servers are purchased, the Hiera files from the firt servers are copied and someone does a Sed search and replace to fix the IP addresses.
+Five new servers are purchased, the Hiera files from the first servers are copied and someone does a Sed search and replace to change the IP addresses.
 There are now 10 per-node YAML files with 10-15 lines each, so about 100 lines of Hiera config.
 Job done, still manageable.

 ### Ever Expanding